Do you want to use cookie retargeting in WordPress?

 There are two types of cookie retargeting techniques.

-First, there is the off-site cookie retargeting.
+First, there is off-site cookie retargeting.
 This method is used to track user activities across the web.

 What are cookies?